-95. Second Level
+96. Second Level

-Any person being supported away from the performing surface by one or more bases.
+Any person being supported above the performing surface by one or more bases.

-96. Second Level Leap Frog
+97. Second Level Leap Frog

 Same as "Leap Frog" but the top person is supported by bracer(s) instead of base(s) when traveling from one set of base(s) to another (or same) set of bases.